An Open Letter to the Graduating Class of 2021

 He’s cute, and very shy, and I’m pretty sure he wishes I would just go away!

 I see him peeping up out at me from his little hole, and cautiously scooting out.
-Then, when he gets about a foot away from his hole, if I move even one little finger, he just zzzzips back in!
+Then, whenever I move even one little finger, he just zzzzips back into his hole!

 I’ve named him “mr. skittles!”

-I can just picture him holding a tiny little crab-size cappuccino this morning, getting ready for his day!
+I can just picture him holding a tiny little cappuccino in the morning, getting ready for his day!

 When I was a child I spent many summers here on the outer banks, vacationing with my family.
 Names like ‘Manteo’ and ‘Wanchese’ were household words for me as a kid.

-I grew up collecting shells at Nags Head.
-Scampering around the Hatteras lighthouse.
-Skipping stones on the Roanoke sound.
+I grew up collecting shells at Nags Head, and scampering around the Hatteras lighthouse.
+Skipping stones on the Roanoke.
 Exploring the wonders of the tidepools.

 Everywhere falling in love with nature..

-As I sit here gazing out over the ocean, and feeling its amazing life energy, I’m just asking myself,-
+As I sit here gazing out over the ocean, and feeling the amazing life energy emanating from it, I’m just sitting here asking myself,-

 “What are we doing here??”